Hydrographic Institute of the Republic of Croatia: Hydrographic survey

 The Hydrographic Institute carries out hydrographic surveys of maritime areas within the borders of Croatia, including bathymetric survey, geodetic survey and recording of features in the coastal area, sea and seabed, marine geology and geophysics, oceanography, and protection of the marine environment as relates to hydrography and navigational safety at sea.

 The institute has two survey vessels designed and equipped for hydrographic survey, oceanographic measurements, marine geology research, magnetometric detection of the coastal and insular sea areas in the Adriatic Sea.
 The smaller "SV Hydra" is used in survey operations in the coastal and inshore areas of the Croatian part of the Adriatic Sea.
-The larger SV "Palagruža" is capable operating under more severe conditions for longer periods, and is therefore is used in the open sea, including the wider Mediterranean Sea.
+The larger SV "Palagruža" is capable of operating under more severe conditions for longer periods, and is therefore used in the open sea, including the wider Mediterranean Sea.

 Safety of navigation and cartography

 The institute is responsible for producing hydrographical information to ensure the navigational safety of maritime vessels.
 This includes the radio navigational warning service, the collection and analysis of hydrographic and navigational information required for the official navigational charts and publications, as well as posting regular updates in Notices to Mariners.

 The institute is the National Coordinator for the reception, analysis, processing and distribution of Maritime Safety Information (MSI).
 In addition, it is responsible for the describing and plotting of a surveyed limit of maritime sovereignty of the Republic of Croatia, taking into account other regulations governing national border.